 The Clean Water Act requires that states identify uses for the state's surface waters such as aquatic life, recreation, and sources of public water supply.
 The criteria or standard for evaluating support of those uses include dissolved oxygen, bacteria, and toxic substances, among others.
 The primary contact recreation use is designed to ensure that water is safe for swimming, waterskiing, wading by children, or other activities that involve direct contact with the water.
-Most water bodies in Texas and in the Dallas-Fort Worth area have a presumed primary contact recreation use.
-The TCEQ determines whether water quality in a water body meets the primary contact recreation use by measuring the levels of indicator bacteria.
+Most water bodies in Texas and in the Dallas-Fort Worth area have a presumed primary contact recreation use by measuring the levels of indicator bacteria.
 E. coli are the preferred indicator bacteria for assessing for recreational use in fresh water, and were used for analysis to support TMDL development on water bodies in this region.
 High concentrations of indicator bacteria have been associated with an increased risk of becoming ill from recreational activities.